Advice about your rights in the UK

 Funding and fees for 2016 University entrants

 QMUL has provided a guarantee that the fee structure of current students as well as 2016 entrants, from other European Union countries studying at QMUL, will remain aligned with that of students from the UK (where they meet existing eligibility criteria), for the normal duration of their course at QMUL.
-The Student Loans Company has provided reassurance that loans will be offered for the duration of those courses, as follows:
+The Student Loans Company has provided reassurance that loans will be offered for the duration of those courses.

 Living in the UK as a student

 You may also find some of our international webpages useful too, for information about how life in the UK may be different to your home country.
 You will find information on academic life in the UK, social and cultural life as well as information on accessing healthcare, travel in London and the UK, personal safety and contacting home.

 UKCISA (the UK Council for International Student Affairs) website has lots of information for EU/EEA students including: